Welcome to my homepage !

 Research and publications

 The list of my publications is available on Google Scholar or the dblp website.
-I am doing research about artificial intelligence, affective computing, HCI, virtual reality and computer vision.
+I am doing research about artificial intelligence, affective computing, human-computer interaction, virtual reality, cognitive science and computer vision.

 Learning and training in virtual reality